PN-CourseWork/LSM-P2/Experiments/03-communication/README.rst

 * **Communication overhead** - Demonstrate whether custom datatypes reduce overhead compared to NumPy arrays
 * **Scaling behavior** - Analyze how each method scales with problem size and rank count
-* **Performance trade-offs** - Document trade-offs between implementation complexity and communication efficiency

-**Decision Point:** Choose communication method (MPI datatypes or NumPy arrays) for experiments 04-05.
+* **Scaling order analysis** - Use log-log plots with reference lines to derive computational complexity